fde-capu/ICR/README.md

 I am afraid to have arbitrarly chosen 6-bit parts.
 The same logic would also make sense on any N-bit system.
 Some of the code was written with this in mind, but it is experimental.

+I have applied for the OEIS, though I could not properly render the comparison algorithm in one line, as only like so would be possible for proper understanding.
+As I struggled with my poor math, I appreciate if you can help me with this.

 ### Trivias

 de Bruijin's coincidences.